Glossary term

 Budgeting starts by identifying expected income and matching it against planned uses of money.
 Those uses may include housing, food, transportation, insurance, debt payments, savings contributions, and discretionary purchases.
 A budget can be formal or simple.
 Some people use spreadsheets or apps, while others use categories and check-ins without a detailed tool.

-What matters is that the process turns income into a plan.
+The process turns income into a plan.
 Without that plan, it becomes harder to see whether spending patterns support the person's priorities.

-Budgeting matters because it connects day-to-day spending to broader financial stability.
+Budgeting connects day-to-day spending to broader financial stability.
 A person may earn a solid income and still struggle financially if obligations outpace planning.
 A budget helps reveal tradeoffs early.
 It can also help someone make room for an emergency fund, reduce financial stress, and avoid depending too heavily on credit when routine expenses rise.

 Budgeting Versus a Budget